 Let us come into his presence with thanksgiving; let us make a joyful noise to him with songs of praise!
 (Psalm 95:2)

-As we come to the end of first term, we will spend time reflecting on how much they have grown already this year.
-It is amazing how much they have grown since the beginning of the year.
+As we come to the end of first term, I have been reflecting on how much they have grown already this year.
+I .
 I have seen a lot of growth and great progress!

-Since next week is a short week, the only assessment will be their Wordly Wise test for lesson 4 on Tuesday.
-There will not be a spelling unit.
+Since next week is a short week, the only assessment will be their Wordly Wise test for lesson 5 on Tuesday.
+I will be checking their study cards on Monday.
+There will not be a spelling unit next week.

 I am looking forward to focusing on Thanksgiving with your children next week.
 I have a math task, reader’s theater scripts to perform, and writing projects to do.

-Please know I am keeping you and your families in my prayers on Thanksgiving.
-I am looking forward to experiencing Advent with your children!
+Please know I am keeping you and your families in my prayers this Thanksgiving.
+I am looking forward to experiencing Advent with the children!